White-Whale-Defi-Platform/docs/docs/Smart-Contracts/treasury/treasury.md

 # Treasury

-The Treasury contract is the holder of the Protocol Owned Liquidity and is able to maintain a series of registered helper smart contracts, we call 'dapps' to prepare messages for various operations the treasury will execute.
+The Treasury contract is the holder of the Protocol Owned Liquidity and is able to maintain a series of registered helper smart contracts, which we call 'dapps', to prepare messages for various operations.
+Only whitelisted addresses are able to forward messages for execution.

+The treasury also has internal value calculation logic.
+This logic is enable by the VaultAsset class in which each VaultAsset, apart from the base reference (UST for example), has a value reference (ValueRef).
+The value reference provides a way to calculate the value of the asset held in the treasury given a correct configuration.

 ## Config